FORT WORTH, Texas — Andrew Wiggins wasn’t part of the Kansas team that endured one of the school’s most shocking upset losses a year ago.

 “We’re not deep enough or where we need to be to compete with a team like that,” Johnson said.

 Wiggins was 8-for-13 from the field in doing just a little of everything.
 He also collected five rebounds and had five assists.

 Wiggins paced the Jayhawks with 19 points in the first half, including a 3-pointer from the top of the arc that put Kansas up 21 — 43-22 — with 3:50 left.

-Kansas shot a blistering 61.5 percent from the field and really heated up in the last 7:30 minutes, hitting 7-of-9 heading into the halftime.
+Kansas heated up in the last 7:30 minutes, hitting 7-of-9 heading into the halftime.

-NOTES: Entering Saturday, Kansas was 11-1 in games in which it shot 50 percent or better.
-The Jayhawks have shot better than 50 percent in seven of their last nine games, including four of their past five Big 12 games. … TCU was 2-22 in two-plus seasons in the Big 12 entering the game, including last season’s upset of Kansas at home. … The Horned Frogs were playing with only eight scholarship players and only two standing 6-foot-7 or taller.
+NOTES: Kansas is now 12-1 in games in which it shot 50 percent or better.
+The Jayhawks have shot better than 50 percent in eight of their last 10 games, including five of their past six Big 12 games. … TCU is 2-23 in two-plus seasons in the Big 12, including last season’s upset of Kansas at home. … The Horned Frogs were playing with only 11 players, including three walk-ons.
 The meeting between these two schools was the third as Big 12 conference peers, but sixth all time, dating to the NCAA Midwest Regional in 1952.
-The Jayhawks topped the Horned Frogs 68-64 at Municipal Auditorium in Kansas City, Mo. … Up next for Kansas is a game against Iowa State on Wednesday at home.
-TCU won’t take the floor again until Feb.
-1 at Texas Tech.

 - NBA3 days ago

 Philadelphia 76ers make shock Ben Simmons trade U-turn: